- Fill a carafe with water in the morning and let it sit in the open air or in the refrigerator. Drink throughout the

 The official advice from the Western Australian Government is that water that smells or tastes of chlorine may be still safe to drink; specifically stating that: “the smell will evaporate simply by leaving a jug of uncovered water in the fridge for a short period of time”.
 Yet our professional advice would be to follow their guidance and report any and all concerns to them on 08 9388 4999 should you be unsatisfied with the response from the local water service provider.

-For those who live in Northern Australia there are an array of bodies that cover various regions; more information can be found on the Contact page for the Department of Health for the Northern Territory Government.
+For those who live in Northern Australia there are an array of bodies that cover various regions; more information can be found on the Department of Health for the Northern Territory Government website.

 The Queensland Government state that there may occasionally be water supplies that are accompanied with an unusual taste or smell, and that in the majority of cases this is still safe to consume.
 Similar to Western Australia they too advise you to contact the local water supplier.

 You may find the contact details for the Queensland Government Department of Energy and Water Supply by following this link.

 As South Australia is home to the government business entity that is SA Water you may contact the them directly via the SA Water contact page.